Udhays07/My-100-days-C-coding-Challenge/README.md

 83. Write Program to find smallest and largest element in an array.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day83.c)
 84. Write Program to find sum of elements in an array.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day84.c)
 85. Write Program to find longest palindrome in an array.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day85.c)
-86. Write Program to remove duplicate elements in an array
+86. Write Program to remove duplicate elements in an array. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day86.c)
 87. Write Program to find minimum scalar product of two vectors
 88. Write Program to find sum of positive square elements in an array
 89. Write Program to find second smallest element in an array